When working with unique count metrics — like Facebook’s “Reach” metrics, for example — you might see this error appear in a cell in Google Sheets:

 - Unique count metric isn't split at all.

 - Metric is split by unique objects (ads, campaigns, or objects) that have identical names.

 To solve this error, modify the query to include another dimension field that's unique, like Ad ID, Campaign ID, or Post ID.
 The sums will then be split according to their unique object, clearing the error.

-In Supermetrics for Google Sheets, adding ALLOW_SUM_UNIQUE under Options → Advanced settings in the Supermetrics sidebar allows you to clear this error message.
+In Supermetrics for Google Sheets, adding the ALLOW_SUM_UNIQUE setting under Options → Advanced settings in the Supermetrics sidebar allows you to clear this error message.
 Note that the results given by the ALLOW_SUM_UNIQUE setting are not correct, as this setting forces the summing of non-summable metrics.